With the new year, travel enthusiast are looking for new opportunities, new adventures. So, here are ten cool vacation destinations.

 3. Bahia: luxury in samba steps

-In 2016 all eyes will be on Rio de Janeiro, for the Olympic Games.
+All eyes will be on Rio de Janeiro, for the Olympic Games.
 Until then, people go to Bahia, in northeastern Brazil, a very trendy destination because of the mixture of cultures, landscape and luxury hotels.
 In the village of Trancoso, Dutch designer Wilbert Das opened Uxua House Hotel, made of recycled materials and old abandoned fishing boats.
 And Salvador di Bahia, besides the carnival, is famous for both the Pelourinho District, a kind of shopping temple and for Zank Hotel and Pestana Bahia Lodge, both offering spectacular views of the Atlantic Ocean.

 4. Cesme: the sea in Turkey